websanco/liferay-learn/docs/analytics-cloud/latest/en/connecting-data-sources/connecting-liferay-dxp-to-analytics-cloud.md

       ![Analytics Cloud provides a token to copy.](connecting-liferay-dxp-to-analytics-cloud/images/02.png)

 1. Copy the token and navigate to the Liferay DXP instance.
-In the *Control Panel* under *Configuration* > *Instance Setting* > *Analytics Cloud*.
-Paste the Access Token in the Analytics Cloud Token field as shown in the image below, then press Connect.
+In the *Control Panel* under *Configuration* > *Instance Setting* and, under the *Platform* section, click *Analytics Cloud*.
+Paste the Access Token in the Analytics Cloud Token field as shown in the image below, then press *Connect*.

       ![Adding the Analytics Cloud token to a Liferay DXP installations Instance Settings configuration.](connecting-liferay-dxp-to-analytics-cloud/images/03.png)